zhixp/Velvet_protcol_mvp/Readme.txt

 [2025-12-04] Implemented admin password bypass (velvet2025) for unlimited testing credits.
 [2025-12-04] Created ResultPanel component to display generated images/videos with download.
 [2025-12-04] Updated GenerationPanel with dynamic credit costs and insufficient credit warnings.
+[2025-12-04] Pushed all changes to GitHub (zhixp/Velvet_protcol_mvp).
+[2025-12-04] Ready for Vercel deployment - UI fully functional, APIs to be added in Vercel env vars.